obijywk/sputter/README.md

 be used for many kinds of cryptanalysis and text transformation tasks that are often helpful when solving puzzle hunts.

+## Documentation

+You may refer to the generated [API documentation](https://obijywk.github.io/sputter/).

 ## Example usages

 The sputter command line tool serves as an example of how to use the sputter